 Assessment

-We assess against individual EHCP targets in the following areas:
+We assess progress against EHCP targets in the following areas:

 • Communication and Interaction